A Survey of Quantum Alternatives to Randomized Algorithms: Monte Carlo Integration and Beyond: Modern variants of quantum amplitude estimation

 For each of the new copies of the $\{q_\ell\}$ register, additional $f(U)$ gates need to be applied so as to generate the same eigenstate of $U$.
 As a result of these extra ancilla registers, the phase kickbacks are naturally parallelized with the $q_0$ qubit obtaining $2^{b-1}$ kickbacks.
 We can also refer to this type of parallelization as ``vertical'' parallelization.

-Indirect parallelization requires adding an extra qubit $p_j$ for each $U$, and entangling those such that sequential application is eliminated (see Fig. \ref{fig:parqpe}).
+Indirect parallelization requires adding an extra qubit $p_j$ for each $U$, and entangling them such that sequential application is eliminated (see Fig.~\ref{fig:parqpe}).
 In this way, indirect parallelization amounts to vertical parallelization with horizontal compression at the expense of additional entangling gates.

 The result of the parallelization described above is reduced gate execution time and, consequently, longer coherence times.
-Another benefit of this procedure is the reduction of the effect of unitary errors, as compared to the standard QPE algorithm, on the qubit registers where Grover operators are applied (see Fig. \ref{fig:circuit}).
-In general, the depth ratio of serial over parallelized QPE is approximately $2^{1-b}$.
+Another benefit of this procedure is the reduction of the effect of unitary errors, as compared to the standard QPE algorithm, on the qubit registers where Grover operators are applied (see Fig.~\ref{fig:parqpe}).
+In general, the depth ratio of serial over parallelized QPE, after neglecting overhead relative to the controlled-unitary depth, is approximately $2^{1-b}$~\cite[Sec.
+3.2]{Braun2022}.
 The effectiveness of this procedure can be realized even for low bit resolutions.
 For example, the circuit depth can be reduced by a factor of 128 for 8-bit resolution.
+This follows simply from parallel-to-serial arguments~\cite[Sec.
+3.2]{Braun2022}.

 Despite the additional qubit cost of parallelization with approximately the same factor of depth improvement, there is tremendous potential in this algorithm for application in near-term computers where the qubit coherence times are relatively low.